trynthink/scout/docs/installation_guide.rst

 Before proceeding further, `open a command prompt`_ window and type the following commands to use pip to install the pycodestyle and pyflakes packages::

-   py -3 -m pip install pycodestyle py -3 -m pip install pyflakes
+   python -m pip install pycodestyle python -m pip install pyflakes

 Once you have